The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 Although many people have played a part, a brief mention should be made of some of the key individuals who drove this great project forward.

 The author of this piece spent a mere one hour in the Palmetum.
-The visit was so brief because my reason for travelling to Santa Cruz that day was not to visit a botanical garden - it was to visit the annual extravaganza that is the Santa Cruz Carnival (the subject of another web page of mine).
-As luck would have it, the most convenient car park for the carnival was beneath the hill on which the Palmetum stands.
-I chose to investigate, and I was glad that I did - up until that point, I had not known of the Palmetum’s existence.
+The visit was so brief because my reason for travelling to Santa Cruz that day was not to visit a botanical garden - it was to visit the annual extravaganza that is the Santa Cruz Carnival - the subject of another web page of mine.
+As luck would have it, by far the most convenient car park for the carnival was beneath the hill on which the Palmetum stands.
+And so I chose to investigate.
+I was glad that I did - up until that point, I had not known of the Palmetum’s existence.

 Therefore I can only consider on this page, that which was seen in one hour on one day of the year, and the photo opportunities which presented on that day.
 Please bear that in mind; it is highly likely that the Palmetum may put on a better show at other times of the year, and as the collection matures further.

 I had intended to write this article as a simple little guide to a visitor attraction which tourists travelling through Santa Cruz might wish to see.
-It was only later when I was researching the Palmetum that I came to appreciate the true nature of the hill on which it stands.
-What lies under the soil where palm trees now grow was not at all apparent at the time of my visit, and the remarkable transition which had taken place on this site was something I only learned of on my return home.
+What lies under the soil where palm trees now grow was not at all apparent at the time of my visit, and it was only later when I was researching the Palmetum that I came to appreciate the true nature of the hill on which it stands. and the remarkable transition which had taken place on this site.

-Because of its somewhat specialist flora, I guess only botanists, horticulturists and landscape gardeners may travel long distances to see the Santa Cruz Palmetum in its current form.
-But if you are in the area - and most people who visit Tenerife for a holiday will not be too far away (nowhere is very far away on a small island) - you really should take the opportunity to look around.
+Because of its somewhat specialist flora, I guess only botanists, horticulturists and landscape gardeners may travel long distances to see the Santa Cruz Palmetum at the current time.
+But if you are in the area - and most people who visit Tenerife for a holiday will not be too far away, because nowhere is very far away on a small island - you really should take the opportunity to look around.
 The Palmetum today truly is a shining example of what can be done with the most unprepossessing of environments, and one hopes that it continues to be so as it develops in the years to come.

 A recent video by josemavideo which shows the Santa Cruz Palmetum as it is today